• Skip to primary navigation

 • Mix the brewed coffee, melted butter, egg yolks, and vanilla extract until combined.
 Whisk in the instant espresso or coffee until dissolved.

 • Using a rubber spatula, fold the brownie mix into the liquid ingredients.
 Fold in the chocolate chips.
-Reserve a few extra chips to sprinkle on top of the batter once it is in the pan.
+Reserve a few extra chips to sprinkle on the batter once it is in the pan.

 • Transfer the batter to the prepared pan.
 Smooth it into an even layer.

-• Bake the brownies for 40-45 minutes, or until the brownies are set.
+• Bake the brownies for 40-45 minutes or until the brownies are set.
 (These brownies are very fudgy, so a toothpick inserted into the center may not come out clean.)

 • Allow the brownies to cool before slicing.